mattvenn/piffin/cheatsheet.md

 #store the pin number in a variable
 button_pin = 10

-#set the pin to be high to start, low when pressed
+#set the GPIO to be an input that's high normally, low when pressed
 GPIO.setup(button_pin,GPIO.IN, pull_up_down=GPIO.PUD_UP)

 while True: